neyaznafiz/Fashion-Flavour-Client_side/README.md

 # Feature and Fandamentals

 - You can managne your products very easily.
-Here, you can add your product for sell and you can manage you product quantity easilt, when you will sell a product your quantity will be decrease automatically and also you cal restock you product quantity.
+Here, you can add your product for sell and you can manage you product quantity easily, when you will sell a product your quantity will be decrease automatically and also you can restock you product quantity.
 And based on your sell we will mark the top 3 seller every year.

 # Technologies that used